ballinloughdentalcare/ballinloughdentalcare/content/treatments.md

 ### Tooth Extractions

 Tooth extraction is the removal of a tooth from its socket in the bone.
+Although permanent teeth were meant to last a lifetime, there are a number of reasons why having a tooth pulled in adulthood is sometimes necessary.
+A very common reason involves a tooth that is too badly damaged, from trauma or decay, to be repaired.
+Other reasons include overcrowding, orthodontics, infection and gum disease.

-There are two types of extractions:

-A simple extraction is performed on a tooth that can be seen in the mouth.
-General dentists commonly do simple extractions.
-In a simple extraction, the dentist loosens the tooth with an instrument called an elevator.
-Then the dentist uses an instrument called a forceps to remove the tooth.
+There are two ypes of extractions, simple and complex.
+In a simple extraction, the tooth is loosened with an instrument called an elevator.
+Then, a forceps is used to remove the tooth.
 A surgical extraction is a more complex procedure.
 It is used if a tooth may have broken off at the gum line or has not come into the mouth yet.
-Surgical extractions commonly are done by oral surgeons.
-However, they are also done by general dentists.
-The doctor makes a small incision (cut) into your gum.
-Sometimes it's necessary to remove some of the bone around the tooth or to cut the tooth in half in order to extract it.
+A small incision must be made into your gum and some of the bone around the tooth removed or the tooth cut in half in order to extract it.
+Sometimes it is necessary for surgical extractions to be performed by specialist oral surgeons.